Adelaide Free Bikes

 You can find out more about services in your area via the Department of Social Service's humanitarian settlement services locator.

-Provides fee based 24-hour interpreting and translating services in approximately 140 languages and dialects, including:
+The Interpreting and Translating Centre provides fee-based 24-hour interpreting and translating services in approximately 140 languages and dialects.

 Office opening hours: 8.30am to 5.00pm Monday to Friday